sierrareschke/Maze-Game-Iteration-1/README.md

 The game proceeds through multiple turns until either the Adventurer or the Creature wins.
 They win by killing the other.
 A character dies when their health drops to zero or below.

+Hence, if the Adventurer and the Creature are in the same room, they will fight each subsequent turn until one of them dies.

 When the game is run, it should print out the state of Polymorphia after every turn.
 It should look something like this: